wannieman98/Seq2Seq_Transformer/README.md

 ### Usage
 * By default, the trainer will use the korean-english dataset from [AI Hub](https://aihub.or.kr/aidata/87/download), in order to use your own dataset, please create a folder with datasets in it and run the script.
-    ```
-    default:
-    python train.py

-    custom:
-    python train.py --f YOUR_FILE_PATH
-    ```

 * You can also choose which tokenizers to use
     1. soynlp tokenizers for korean and spacy tokenizers for english(default)
     2. BPE Tokenizers from scratch for both kor and eng tokenizers

+* As well as choose to load pre-trained transformer
+    1. False(default)
+    2. True
     ```
+    default:
+    python train.py

     custom:
-    python train.py -t 2
+    python train.py --f YOUR_FILE_PATH --t 2 --l True
     ```

+### References

 #TODO: Trying to turn the program into a runnable script which lets you train on your device with hyperparameters and data as variables.